-As sports kick into high gear with more practices and games being played, an emphasis on recovery will be a key element to maintaining performance while staving off injuries.
-As much as we think playing sports builds muscles, they actually break them down when they don’t get enough time and rest to repair.
+As sports kick into high gear this year, recovery is a key element to maintaining performance while staving off injuries during practice and games.
+While playing sports can build muscle muscles, it can also break muscles down if not given enough time and rest to repair.
 This breakdown leads to fatigue, which can leave an athlete susceptible to musculoskeletal injuries.
-There are numerous ways to recover, but the big thing is not to just go get in the car and go home after activity.
-Use these four tips to recover faster, play at your best, and stay injury-free.
+There are numerous ways to recover, but the most important thing is not to just go get in the car and go home straight after activity.
+Use these four tips to recover faster, so you can play at your best and stay injury-free.

 Cool down after activity

 Following games, practices, or heavy training, cool down with a light jog for approximately 5 minutes.
 Foam roll tight and sore areas such as your hips, quads, hamstrings, and calves, followed by stretching those same areas.
 Though dynamic or moving stretching is preferred before activity, static stretching works well following activity.

 Eat and hydrate

 Increased activity burns more calories that need to be replenished so muscles can recover, so you may need to increase the amount of food you eat.
 Proper hydration is also critical to recovery.
 Even just a 2% loss in bodyweight due to sweat loss (i.e. 3lbs for a 150lb athlete) has been shown to decrease performance.

 Proper sleep allows the heart to rest, as well as promotes cell and muscle repair.
 An athlete needs 8-10 hours of sleep at night, and sleep patterns should remain consistent.

 These include modalities and therapies such as massage, cold tubs or ice baths, electric stimulation designed specifically for muscle recovery such as the Compex or Marc Pro units, and compression boots such as the Recovery Pump or Normatech.